scottishgovernment/mygov-assets/README.md

 ### Grid

 MyGov currently uses CSSWizardry Grids for its grid system.
 Its syntax is slightly fiddly since you need to eliminate whitespace between grid elements.
-See [https://github.com/csswizardry/csswizardry-grids](CSSWizardry Grids) on GitHub for implementation notes.
+See [CSSWizardry Grids](https://github.com/csswizardry/csswizardry-grids) on GitHub for implementation notes.

 _Regardless of the grid system you use_, in the vast majority of cases you should use additional elements for your grid structure.
 This keeps your pages' layout and content separate, helping flexibility and maintainability.